-Group Male Pressure Points Economic Economic harassment via business/job/work access Political and Legal False charges; Imprisonment by government; Travel bans/restrictions on movement Security Abduction; Military/militia conscription/service against conscience; Violence - death; Violence - physical Social and Cultural Denied access to social community/networks; Denied communal resources; Violence - psychological; Violence - Verbal Technological -
+Group Male Pressure Points Economic Economic harassment via business/job/work access; Economic harassment via fines Political and Legal Denied access to Christian religious materials, teachings and rites; False charges; Imprisonment by government; Travel bans/restrictions on movement

+Security Abduction; Forced out of home - expulsion; Military/militia conscription/service against conscience; Violence - death; Violence - physical Social and Cultural Denied communal resources; Violence - psychological; Violence - Verbal Technological -

-Despite legal protection, Christian men who are discovered talking about Christianity or choosing to adhere to the Christian faith are likely to be subjected to violence in many forms.
+Despite legal protection, Christian men who are discovered talking about Christianity or choosing to adhere to the Christian faith are likely to be subjected to violence in many forms across most Indian states.
 Men and boys are seen as physically strong, and so the persecution of Christian men targets their physical strength as well as their position as decision-maker in the family and head of the household (if older), or head of the church.
-Violations against men include brutal beatings, killings and 'emotional torture' such as being forced to watch family members being assaulted.
+Violations against men include brutal beatings, killings and emotional torture such as being forced to watch family members being assaulted.
 Church leaders are particularly vulnerable; being a pastor continues to be one of the riskiest vocations in the country today.
-Hindu radicals target them and their families in order to set an example to the wider Christian community.
+For example, a country expert speaks of a male Christian leader who "was humiliated for conducting prayer at his house.
+He was threatened not to do any sort of prayer in the house ... the police interrogated him due to complaints by the local villagers."
+Hindu radicals target church leaders and their families in order to set an example to the wider Christian community.
 Fear grows with each attack.

 Another prevalent and effective form of discrimination in India is social exclusion.
 Men and boys may be socially isolated by their community and family, excluded from taking seats in councils or accessing government schemes and benefits, or verbally harassed.
-Upon discovery of their faith, they may lose their job, be transferred to faraway places, be given increasing workloads, face client boycotts and be compelled to participate in Hindu worship practices.
-Others may face challenges in obtaining a permit to set up a new business.
-Such pressure in the workplace has, according to a country expert, been getting worse over the past years.
+Upon discovery of their faith, they may lose their job, be transferred to faraway places, be given increasing workloads, face client boycotts, and be compelled to participate in Hindu worship practices.
+Others may face challenges in obtaining a permit to set up new businesses.
+Such pressure in the workplace has reportedly been getting worse over the past years.
 Economic deprivation also takes the form of unjust fines and being detained for extended periods of time.
-As men are the main providers, this can throw the whole family into poverty.
-It also serves to dishearten the local community.
+As men are the main providers this can throw the whole family into poverty.
+It also serves to dishearten the local Christian community.